 Green Corridors Range to River

 The aim of Green Corridors Range to River is to plant corridors of eco-sourced native vegetation along stream banks connecting the Tararua Range to the Manawatū River.
 This provides habitat for wildlife including birds, insects and lizards but also improves the water quality of the streams and thus helps the aquatic life.
 Founded in 2001 by two community members, this group initially focused on the Turitea Valley but has now extended to many of the gullies in the Summerhill and Aokautere areas.
 Council have developed an extensive system of walkways through much of our plantings.

-Since 2001 we have planted over 100,000 native plants in 15 hectares of gullies in the Summerhill area and 10 hectares of riparian margin along the Turitea Stream.
+Since 2001, volunteers have planted over 100,000 native plants in 15 hectares of gullies in the Summerhill area and 10 hectares of riparian margin along the Turitea Stream.
 Green Corridors hope to extend into other valleys between the Tararua Range and the Manawatu River such as Moonshine Valley and to increase involvement with gullies in the Aokautere area.

 Green Corridors Range to River, c/o Palmerston North City Council, Private Bag 11-034, Palmerston North

 Phone: 06 356 8199